OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 }
 ```

-(You can ignore the **Insert Code** link above and simply copy and paste the JSON into the request body in Postman)
+You can copy and paste this JSON into the request body in Postman, replacing the existing JSON that is there by default.

 ### Update the `password` Environment Variable